lukerollins/Canary_Compliments/README.md

 # Canary_Compliments
 This is my Code Louisville FSJS 2018 project.
-Give the canary your most interesting and/or funny compliments and it'll 'say' them to you.
-At least, that's my plan.
-Based off of Gopher Gripes, a site made by one of the hosts of the 'Reply All' podcast.
+Type your most interesting compliments in the text area below and press 'Chirp' to post them.

-In order to make this particular site run, you'll need to run npm by running 'npm start' in the Canary_Compliments-master directory.
-Also you'll need to run mongo in the 'db' directory that resides in the 'data' directory.
-You'll need to run 'mongod --dbpath 'directory'/'directory'/Canary_Compliments-master/data/db'.
+In order to make this particular site run, you'll need to make sure that npm is installed.
+In the command line type 'npm start' in the Canary_Compliments-master directory.
+You'll probably need to run mongodb, too.
 In your browser, navigate to 'localhost:3000'.

+If you want to edit what has been written, click '+cheep edit' and the text will appear in that same text area below.
+Edit it how you see fit and click 'Chirp' again to save those edits.
+If you want to remove a compliment, click 'x cheep remove'.

+Inspired by 'Gopher Gripes', a site made by one of the host of the podcast 'Reply All'.